arangodb/docs/3.6/oasis/getting-started.md

 At this point your ArangoDB deployment is available for you to use — **Have fun!**

 {% hint 'info' %}
-Each deployment is accessible on 2 ports.
+Each deployment is accessible on two ports:

 - Port 8529 is the standard port recommended for use by web-browsers.
 - Port 18529 is the alternate port that is recommended for use by automated services.

-The difference between these ports of the certificate used.
-If you enable _Use well known certificate_, the certificates used on port 8529 is well known and automatically accepted by most web-browsers.
+The difference between these ports is the certificate used.
+If you enable _Use well known certificate_, the certificates used on port 8529 is well known and automatically accepted by most web browsers.
 The certificate used on port 18529 is a self-signed certificate.
-For securing automated services, the use of the self-signed certificate is recommended.
+For securing automated services, the use of a self-signed certificate is recommended.
 {% endhint %}

 ## Deleting your deployment